iamabhi747/opengl-experiments/README.md

 ### To Select the Experiment in Shader Mode
 update the shaders name in `include/ob.h` to the shaders you want to run

+### To Take Screenshot
+call OB_CaptureFrame(filepath, context), it will save the current frame to the filepath

 ### Build & Run
 ```bash